JATONI/JATONI/README.md

 Previously working as a developer back-end in java EE, i did consume api's and i **implement JWT for segurity of webServices**.
 I like developmet web.

-   🔭 I’m currently working on 'Recicladora'.
+   🔭 I’m currently working on 'IDS Comercial S.A de C.V'.
    🌱 I’m currently learning React.
    👯 I’m looking to collaborate on Web apps, page web.
    🤔 I’m looking for help with React.